badyherz/SimplePrograms/README.md

 Yes, they are really simple and lack design and cohesion, but they work, and that's the point.
 If you encounter any problems, open an issue, and I'll try to have a look at it.

-Just download what you want from the newest [release](https://github.com/badyherz/SimplePrograms/releases)!
+I build them for Windows with PyInstaller.
+(Maybe in the future for Linux too) Just download what you want from the newest [release](https://github.com/badyherz/SimplePrograms/releases)!

 ## Below is a list of the programs A to Z: